CMS-Enterprise/easi-app/README.md

 ### Accessing the application over Tailscale

+[Tailscale](https://tailscale.com) is a tool that provides secure networks between devices and can be used to access locally running programs from other machines without exposing ports on the open internet.
+It's a convenient alternative to a traditional VPN.

-`scripts/dev tailscale` will configure and start the app so it can be accessed over a TAilscale network.
+`scripts/dev tailscale` will configure and start the app so it can be accessed over a Tailscale network.
 This is currently used by developers to perform accessibility audits of locally running applications through JAWS on cloud Windows instances.